 The metric is considered as "the number of response emails" / "the total number of emails with conflict received".

-Calculation for a period longer than a week: the median of weekly values.
+The calculation for a period longer than a week: the median of weekly values.

 In the Reports API, metrics can be returned: